Wildlife Of The Dominican Republic

 Mammalian Marvels: From Bats to Solenodons

 The mammalian fauna of the Dominican Republic is relatively less diverse compared to other regions, but the species present are often unique and fascinating.
-One of the most iconic and endangered mammals is the Hispaniolan solenodon (Solenodon paradoxus), a nocturnal insectivore with a long snout and venomous saliva.
+Still, one of the most iconic and endangered mammals is the Hispaniolan solenodon (Solenodon paradoxus), a nocturnal insectivore with a long snout and venomous saliva.
 This primitive mammal is a crucial part of the island's ecosystem and represents a living link to a bygone era.
 Sadly, habitat loss and predation by introduced species have severely threatened its existence.

 Other notable mammals include various bat species, some of which are endemic.
 These bats play vital roles in pollination and seed dispersal, contributing significantly to the health of the island’s ecosystems.
 Smaller mammals like rodents, including several species of hutia, are also present, though many are threatened by human encroachment and hunting.